Midlands Regional Competitiveness Report

 Richland County School District Two CAT

-Regional Mayors Forum
+Midlands Mayors Forum

-The Regional Mayors Forum is a collaborative of all mayors in Richland and Lexington Counties, as well as mayors from Sumter and Camden, S.C.
+The Midlands Mayors Forum is a collaborative of all the mayors in Richland and Lexington Counties, as well as mayors from Sumter and Camden, S.C.
 Started six years ago by the Mayor of the City of Columbia, the Forum has focused on relationship building and communication.
 Understanding that we are one region, the Mayors have now taken the group to a more formal level by working with EngenuitySC to focus on collaborative actions that enhance each of our cities and lead to a stronger, more competitive and prosperous Midlands.

 Midlands Business Leadership Group

 The Midlands Business Leadership Group (MBLG) has stepped up to lead a collaborative effort focused on enhancing regional competitiveness, prosperity and growth in the Midlands.
 Using the Midlands Regional Competitiveness Report as one of multiple tools to chart a path and measure success, MBLG, with support from EngenuitySC, is bringing partners together to identify the regional challenges, prioritize the biggest opportunities, define the gaps, and catalyze action.

 Do Good Columbia is a weekend-long, collaborative, immersive, citizen-centered design event convened and led by Richland Library.
 It draws upon the expertise of connected residents and diverse stakeholders to solve a community problem.
 In the initiative’s first year, the focus was on increasing access to Columbia’s rivers.
 EngenuitySC is proud to serve as the implementation partner, tasked with bringing the winning team’s creations to life.